-- (1) Impairment of goodwill and long-lived assets relating to FCI and Centronix acquisitions. - (2) Write-off of in-process research and development generated from FCI acquisition after it was determined that the underlying projects had not reached technological feasibility and no alternative future uses existed. - (3) As a result of a fire at our subcontractor's factory in May 2005, we paid compensation to customers for delays in product shipment. - (4) Write-off of a non-trade related receivable, for which the collection was doubtful. - (5) Gain from favorable settlement of litigation with Phison Electronics Corporation. - (6) Each ADS represents four ordinary shares.
+- (1) Impairment of goodwill and long-lived assets relating to FCI and Centronix acquisitions. - (2) Write-off of in-process research and development generated from FCI acquisition after it was determined that the underlying projects had not reached technological feasibility and no alternative future uses existed. - (3) Write-off of a non-trade related receivable, for which the collection was doubtful. - (4) Gain from favorable settlements of litigation with Phison Electronics Corporation in 2006 and Advanced Semiconductor Engineering Inc. in 2010. - (5) Each ADS represents four ordinary shares.
+We did not pay any dividends on our ordinary shares or ADS during the above periods.